Michner Plating site: Later years

 After the 1963 site split Michner Plating Co. began receiving numerous OSHA violation notices for their Mechanic St. site, under handling of chemicals and chemical disposal.
-In 2007 Michner ceased operations at the Mechanic St. site because of a high operation cost with small outcome, during continuous increase in demand for plating.
-This resulted in the relocation to their Angling Rd. property, where Jason Michner would take over company operations.
-The building's vacancy allowed for Michner to salvage metals by cutting pipes, which sparked a small fire in the unused, wood-beam building.
+In 2007 Michner ceased operations at the Mechanic St. site due to diminished returns, as well as competition.
+This resulted in the relocation all operations to their Angling Rd. property; where Jason Michner would inherit ownership.
+This site's new vacancy allowed for Michner to salvage metals by cutting pipes, which sparked a small fire in the wood framed roof.
 Michner Plating Co. later entered foreclosure in 2013 due to $1.6 million unpaid back-taxes.

-SalCo relocated services to Micor Drive in 2015 following the EPA's investigation into the site; the investigation concluded with the discovery of over '1,100 drums, vats, totes, and other containers potentially containing cyanide, zinc cyanide, nickel chloride, chromic acid, hydrogen peroxide, sulfuric acid, ignitable wastes, reactive wastes and other chemicals'.
+Site tenant SalCo relocated services to Micor Drive in 2015 following the EPA's investigation; which concluded with the discovery of over '1,100 drums, vats, totes, and other containers potentially containing cyanide, zinc cyanide, nickel chloride, chromic acid, hydrogen peroxide, sulfuric acid, ignitable wastes, reactive wastes and other chemicals'.
 Groundwater soil tests were also performed across the site for PFAS, outsourcing from a flooded basement used to store industrial materials, a hazard due to its proximity to the Grand River and private wells, achieving a Hazardous Ranking System score of 39.12.

 In 2016 the US Nuclear Regulatory Commission inquired about former-tenant Novelty Manufacturing's business in radium isotopes, used in their foot-warmer contraption, which could potentially harm the fragile environment around the facility.
 In 2018, after performing a radiological survey, the NRC informed the EPA that no such radium isotope contamination had been found during the survey.

 Current status

 During the late 2010s the abandoned buildings became a popular spot to vandalize and explore.
-Due to Jackson's graffiti ordinance none of the graffiti, has been repainted since being obtained by Jackson County.
-The complex seems to be very popular among local underground photographers; some intruders have brought grills into the buildings.
+Due to Jackson County owning the property, the structure does not fall under certain ordinances, such as Jackson's graffiti ordinance.

-In 2021 a portion of tar concrete roof in the north building collapsed due to severe weathering, and previous neglect.
-The southern portion that was previously occupied by SalCo took on flooding, asbestos-insulated piping was damaged, and bricks fell.
-The entire Michner Plating Site is still too unsafe for industrial use, but has been considered for partial redevelopments in its strategic location.
+In 2021 a portion of tar concrete roof in the north building collapsed after years of neglect and weathering.
+The southern portion that was previously occupied by SalCo took on flooding, as well as infrastructural hazards like falling bricks and roof-paper.
+The entire Michner Plating Site is currently unsafe for any industrial use, but has been considered for future redevelopment due to the site's strategic location.

 The EPA resumed cleanup in 2021, and designated Michner Plating as a Superfund Site; citing numerous barrels containing industrial contaminants, buried within the building's foundation.
 Jackson County is developing a plan to demolish the building for site reuse by December 2022.
-All entry points in both buildings have been sealed for the cleanup process to prevent interruption.
+Entry points in both buildings have been sealed for the cleanup process to prevent interruption.

+In 2025 a 15 year old child confessed to arson, after setting the office wing on fire, fortunately no harmful contamination was released.